 This includes products and collections.
 We need this permission to sync the product, collection data between your Shopify store and our app for filtering and searching features.

-This includes all order details (Customer’s personal data in orders are deleted immediately as soon as the app receives the order hooks.
-No customer’s personal data are stored in our app).
-We need this permission to calculate and update the availability of the products in real-time based on the order events.
+(*) Customer personal information in orders is removed immediately as soon as the app receives the order hooks.
+No store customer’s personal data are stored in our app.

 We need this permission to sync and index the content (pages, blogs) for searching feature.

 This permission allows us to read store’s themes information for the auto theme setup process.

-This permission allows us to insert filter script to your theme for filtering and searching features.
+This permission allows us to insert a filter/search script to your theme for filtering and searching features.

-What are the personal data we collect and how we make sure they comply with GDPR?
+What are the personal data we collect and how do we make sure they comply with GDPR?

 Based on the definitions in Art.
 4 GDPR, we consider the following collected data are personal data that the App interacts with: